MultiverseLearningProducts/swe-learning-plans/src/languages/cplusplus.md

 By following this learning plan, you will gain a solid foundation in C++ programming and develop the necessary skills to write efficient and maintainable code.
-Remember, practice and hands-on projects are crucial for reinforcing your understanding and becoming proficient in C++.
+Remember, practise and hands-on projects are crucial for reinforcing your understanding and becoming proficient in C++.

 ## 1. Introduction to C++ and Basic Syntax